Skip to content

 KahootHost small sessionsNo standard adsLarger participant caps and features

-Free does not mean equal.
-A free install with a 30-second ad after every short round can feel more expensive than a quiet subscription screen.
-A free classroom tool can also be perfect for a teacher and useless for two friends who want a rematch tonight.
+Free doesn’t mean equal.
+A free install that drops a 30-second ad after every short round can cost you more than a quiet subscription screen ever would.
+And a free classroom tool that’s perfect for a teacher can be useless to two friends chasing a rematch tonight.

-LearnClash free tier: Unlimited duels.
+LearnClash free tier: Free daily duels.
 All topics.
 ELO.
 One SRS session per day.
 Limited Clash Chat.
 One topic add per day.
 No ads.

-The paid price is straightforward: $7.99/month or $59.99/year, with a 7-day free trial on the annual plan.
-Premium adds unlimited practice, unlimited topic creation, unlimited Clash Chat, advanced stats, and cosmetics.
-The core loop is already free.
+Paid pricing stays simple.
+It’s $7.99/month or $59.99/year, with a 7-day free trial on the annual plan.
+Premium layers on Premium practice mode, anytime topic creation (up to 100 in library), Clash Chat, advanced stats, and cosmetics.
+But the core loop costs nothing.

 Verdict: The best free trivia app is the one that lets you play without paying in attention.
 On that measure, LearnClash wins.